joachimprinzbach/BiZEPS/doc/Setup_Part1.md

 ##  Playing Around with Docker
 Now with Docker running and Putty SSH access its time to get familiar with docker.
 It makes sense to check out the "Hello World" examples and learn how to work with images and containers.
-Without any Docker experience it will be difficult to design and setup DockerCI.
+Without any Docker experience it will be difficult to design and setup BiZEBS.